diyscif/diyscif/scif-thesis.md

 component, then each semiconductor (transistor, diode, integrated circuit, etc.) causes a strong reflection of the second harmonic.
-By comparing the reflection of the second and third harmonic one can exclude false positives, like those resulting from non-electronic metal components which tend to reflect strongly on the third harmonic.
+By comparing the reflection of the second and third harmonic one can exclude false positives, like those resulting from non-electronic metal components which tend to also reflect strongly on the third harmonic.
 NLJDs come in slim, hand-held, telescopic boom designs that allow them to extend to even the most difficult to reach places.
 The device's head is passed closely over walls, furniture, and other building components and immediately alerts to any electronic components in its range.
 [@emshield]